Aequitosh/pyo3-playground/README.md

     'Hello, World!'
     ```

-After confirming that the module builds and runs correctly, you may also build
+04. After confirming that the module builds and runs correctly, you may also
-the C++ application:
+    build the C++ application:

-04. Enter the `interpreter/` directory
     ```bash
-    cd interpreter
+    make interpreter-debug
     ```
-05. Configure `cmake`:
     ```bash
-    ./configure.sh
+    make interpreter-release
     ```
-06. Once everything's configured successfully, you should be able to build and
-    run in `debug` and `release` each:
+    Or, to build both:
     ```bash
-    ./debug.sh && ./build/debug/test-interpreter
+    make interpreter
     ```

+05. Once your desired targets are build successfully, you should be able to run
+    either of them:
     ```bash
-    ./release.sh && ./build/release/test-interpreter
+    ./interpreter/build/debug/test-interpreter
     ```
+    ```bash
+    ./interpreter/build/release/test-interpreter
+    ```

 Once you completed the above steps and everything's built, can also run the
 (currently not very useful) tests for either build variant.
 The tests are
 built automatically for both builds.

-07. Run the test executable directly:
+06. Run the test executable directly:
     ```bash
     ./build/debug/tests/run_tests
     ```
     ```bash
     ./build/release/tests/run_tests
     ```
-08. You may also run the tests with `ctest`:
+07. You may also run the tests with `ctest`:
     ```bash
     ctest --test-dir ./build/debug
     ```